02shanks/Image-Colorization/README.md

 # Image-Colorization

-## RGB and L*a*b*
+## RGB and Lab

 RGB and CIE Lab (or just "Lab") are two different color spaces, or ways of describing colors.RGB operates on three channels: red, green and blue.
 Lab is a conversion of the same information to a lightness component L*, and two color components - a* and b*.

 RGB color space:
-R - indicating how much Red the pixel is
+R - indicating how much Red the pixel is <br />
-G - indicating how much Green the pixel is
+G - indicating how much Green the pixel is <br />
-B - indicating how much Blue the pixel is
+B - indicating how much Blue the pixel is <br />

 Lab color space:
-L - encodes Lightness of each pixel a - encode how much green-red each pixel is b - encode how much yellow-blue each pixel is
+L - encodes Lightness of each pixel <br />
+a - encode how much green-red each pixel is <br />
+b - encode how much yellow-blue each pixel is <br />

 ## WorkFlow: